Freeform Tiger's Eye Cabochon media thumbnails

 Finish Mirror polish

-Origin Material acquired from wholesale lapidary market
+Origin Material acquired from a wholesale lapidary market

 Treatment Untreated

-Type of Piece Unique piece
+Piece Type Unique piece

 The freeform shape was a deliberate lapidary choice: cutting it into a symmetrical oval would have eliminated the areas of higher band density on the sides.
-The irregular silhouette of this piece takes advantage of the rock fragment in its optimal zone for chatoyancy.
+The irregular silhouette of this piece takes advantage of the rock fragment in its optimal area for chatoyancy.

 The symbolic properties attributed to minerals belong to cultural and historical traditions.
 They are shared for educational purposes, not as medical advice.